The Human Truth Foundation

 q=188.

-The UK is positioned 57th in the world with regard to its responsibility towards the environment.
+The UK ranks 57th in the world in terms of its responsibility towards the environment.
 This rank is derived from 7 data sets.
-The UK comes in the best 20 for its environmental performance42, its score on the Green Future Index43 and in energy to GDP efficiency44.
-It does better than average in its forested percent change 1990-201545 and in how quickly it ratified the 1993 Convention on Biological Diversity.
-But, things still need to improve in The UK.
+The UK comes in the best 20 in its environmental performance42, its score on the Green Future Index43 and in energy to GDP efficiency44.
+It does better than average in terms of its forested percent change 2000-202045 and in how quickly it ratified the 1993 Convention on Biological Diversity.
+The UK still has work to do.
 The UK does worse than average in the rate of rational beliefs on the environment in the population46 and in annual meat consumption per person47.
 The climate activist Greta Thunberg criticizes "creative carbon accounting" that allows the UK to look like it is reducing carbon emissions despite "the UK's active, current support of new exploitation of fossil fuels - for example, the UK shale-gas fracking industry, the expansion of its North Sea oil and gas fields, the expansion of airports as well as the planning permission for a brand new coal mine - [it's] beyond absurd"48.

 As a result of pollution, every one of England´s rivers fails to meet safety standards49 and it has the worst water quality in swimming sites in Europe50.
 In 2019 and 2020, there were 600,000 occasions where raw sewage was pumped into rivers, beaches and open waters51.
 The cause is deregulation by the UK's Conservative Party, who have been in power since 2010.
 The best political parties in the UK for the environment are the Green Party, the Liberal Democrats, and Labour.